NasrinNizam/router-dom/README.md

+<h2> Basic project using React router dom, with Navbar and some pages.</h2>

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.